Are composite doors worth the money?

 What services are available with these doors?

-We take care of the fitting for you.
+We do the installation.
 This service includes:

 Supply Only